NeoGeographyToolkit/StereoPipeline/docs/tools/dg_mosaic.rst

 --output-prefix <name>
     The prefix for the output .tif and .xml files.

+--cache-size-mb <integer (default = 1024)>
+    Set the system cache size, in MB, for each process.

 --band integer
     Which band to use (for multi-spectral images).